Samira Ahmed

-Her writing has appeared in several British publications including The Guardian, The Independent, The Spectator, and New Humanist.
+Ahmed's writing has appeared in several British publications including The Guardian, The Independent, The Spectator arts blog, and writes a regular column for New Humanist.
 She was a reporter and presenter on Channel 4 News from 2000 to 2011.
 She presented Sunday Morning Live, a topical discussion programme on BBC One from 2012 to 2013.

 Early life

 Ahmed was born in Wandsworth, south London, to Athar and Lalita (née Chatterjee, born 1939, Lucknow) Ahmed.
-Her mother is a TV presenter, actor, chef and writer on Indian cookery who previously worked for the Hindi service of the BBC World Service in Bush House as well as All India Radio in India.
+Her mother is a TV presenter, actress, chef and writer on Indian cookery who previously worked for the Hindi service of the BBC World Service in Bush House as well as All India Radio in India.
 Samira attended Wimbledon High School, an independent day school for girls, and edited the school magazine.

 Ahmed read English at St Edmund Hall, Oxford, which made her an honorary fellow in 2019.
 While an undergraduate she edited Isis and the Union magazines, both Oxford University student publications, and won the Philip Geddes Journalism Prize for her work on student newspapers.
 After graduation she completed a Postgraduate Diploma in Newspaper Journalism at City University, London.
 She recalls that Lucy Mathen, the first female Asian reporter on BBC television, who worked on John Craven's Newsround, was an inspirational figure for her, as was broadcaster Shyama Perera, who was working in Fleet Street at around the same time.